Throughout the winter and into spring, it looks like any other body of water nestled in the heart of British Columbia’s Okanagan Valley.

 In 2001, the Okanagan Nation Alliance Chiefs Executive Council purchased the lake and 22 hectares of land around it with the support of Indian Northern Affairs Canada.

-The Syilx People have been able to preserve and protect this magical place from development and restore it as an important cultural ecological site.
+The Syilx People have been able to preserve and protect this magical place from development and restore it as an essential cultural, ecological site.

 A fence has been erected to discourage public access.
 Visitors are welcome to view the lake from the highway and are asked not to disturb the area if they go down for a closer look.